Tag Archives: Jason Clarke

 Morgan is assigned to live in Hamberg where his wife Rachael (Keira Knightly) reluctantly agrees to join him.
 The house provided to the colonel is occupied by German architect Stephen (Alexander Skarsgård) and his daughter, both of whom now have to move out with the arrival of the British couple.
 It’s the resultant tensions between the film’s characters inside and outside the house that helped keep me interested in Kent’s film.

-I like the way parts of Kent’s film is lit, shot and edited.
-The latter particularly in regards to the truth of the nature of Morgan’s relationship with his wife.
+I like the way parts of Kent’s movie are lit, shot and edited.
+The latter, particularly regarding the truth of the nature of Morgan’s relationship with his wife.

 Even though The Aftermath is set during quite a sad time for many of the characters, I didn’t find the experience of watching the movie to be especially depressing, which is probably thanks to all the romance.
 I mean, they do say that there’s nothing quite like love to lift one’s spirits.